vstinner/unicode_book/good_practices.rst

 example, an :ref:`ASCII <ascii>` (byte) string can only store characters in U+0000—U+007F (128 code points).

-Concatenate two byte strings leads to mojibake if the strings use different encodings.
+Concatenate two byte strings leads to :ref:`mojibake <mojibake>` if the strings use different encodings.
 Unicode strings don't have this issue.

 A :ref:`UTF-8 <utf8>` encoded byte string is a particular case, because this encoding is able to encode all Unicode characters.
 An UTF-8 encoded string can